dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ```

 Notice that there is a new `TIER` column.
 This means that the
-`policy-demo.default-deny` policy exists under the `default` Tier.
+`policy-demo.default-deny` policy exists under the `default` tier.
 We can get
 the same information in YAML format as well by running:

 ```